federgraph/RiggVar-RG38/doc/RotaForm1.md

 > Legacy screen shot should appear here?

-Now that I have decided to not bother about glyphs any more and go with short captions instead, it may be a little confusing to users who are not aware of the meaning of the options.
+Now that I have decided to not bother about glyphs any more and go with short captions instead, it may be even more confusing to the user who is not aware of the meaning of the short button captions.

 This is why the super buttons are useful.
 They are *superimposed* over the available options.
 Super buttons are like *radio buttons*, one of them can be down at a time.
-Each super button will select a predefined set of options, as explained below.
+Each super button will select a predefined set of options as explained below.
-They are called super because I needed to give a unique name and short caption to a set of new actions with the same purpose.

 <a href="images/RiggVar-RG38-01.png">*super buttons gS gN gG gB gM gD and gQ are on the speed panel*<br>
 ![RG38 screenshot](images/RiggVar-RG38-01.png)</a>